isralduke/thatbook/24-jeremiah.md

 > Fill your quivers!
 > (The Lord will arouse a spirit of hostility in the kings of Media.
 > For he intends to destroy Babylonia.
-> For that is how the Lord will get his revenge—
+> For that is how the Lord will get his revenge —
 > how he will get his revenge for the Babylonians’ destruction of his temple.)
 > <a name="51:12">51:12</a> Give the signal to attack Babylon’s wall!
 > Bring more guards!